This post may contain affiliate links. For more information, read my disclosure policy.

 Table of Contents

-All-purpose Flour: You can also use half and half whole wheat and all purpose flour.
+- All-purpose Flour: You can also use half and half whole wheat flour and half all purpose flour.

 How to Make Zucchini Muffins

-1. Mix: Combine the oil, both kinds of sugar, eggs, and vanilla in a large bowl.
+- Combine the oil, both kinds of sugar, eggs, and vanilla extract in a large bowl.
 Mix in the cinnamon, baking soda, baking powder, and salt.

-2. Stir in the flour.
+- Stir in the flour.
 The batter will be very thick, but once you add the zucchini and mix it in, the batter will loosen up.
+Sir in the shredded zucchini.

-3. Add the mix-ins if you use them, and then transfer the batter to a prepared muffin pan.
+- Add any mix-ins to the wet ingredients, and then transfer the batter to a prepared muffin pan.

 No, they don’t have to be refrigerated, but you can keep them in the fridge if you prefer.